microgenomics/tutorials/pangenome.md

 |Cloud genes (0% <= strains < 15%)|	0|
 |Total genes|	4464|

-Addiotionally, *Roary* produces a `gene_presence_absence.csv` file that can be opened in any spreadsheet software to manually explore the results.
+Additionally, *Roary* produces a `gene_presence_absence.csv` file that can be opened in any spreadsheet software to manually explore the results.
 In this file, you will find information such as gene name and gene annotation, and, of course, whether a gene is present in a genome or not.

 We already have a phylogeny that represents the evolutionary history of this six isolates, where they form clades according to their genotype, i.e., type I isolates together, and so on.